Stephen Tong: Early life

 Tong was born in 1940 in Xiamen, China, from Tong Pai Hu, a businessman whose family was highly regarded by the Qing government, and Tan Tjien Nio (Indonesian: Dorcas Tanjowati).
-He is the sixth of ten children, only one of whom was a girl. his father died when Stephen was 3; his family wealth had eroded during the years of Japanese imperialism.
+He is the sixth of nine children, only one of whom was a girl. his father died when Stephen was 3; his family wealth had eroded during the years of Japanese imperialism.
 At that time, Tong's mother fostered their brothers and sister alone.

-In 1949, he with his mother and siblings migrated to Surabaya, Indonesia, to find a better place of living during the Chinese Communist Revolution.
+In 1949, he and his mother and siblings migrated to Surabaya, Indonesia, to find a better place of living during the Chinese Communist Revolution.
 He completed primary education at Min Guang Primary School and he graduated from Chung Hwa High School (中華高中學) in 1958.
 Though he had not graduated yet, he had been teaching as either assistant or formal teacher from 1957 till 1960 at Zhong Guo Nui Xue School and Yi Xing Night School.

 When Tong was 15 years old, he had strong beliefs in communism, which he called "Karl Marx's dialectical materialism".
 He ascribed to Charles Darwin's theory of evolution, and had a deep hatred towards Christianity, which he regarded as "the foolish religion which came from the devilish West and has illogical teachings".
 However, he respected that his mother had a devoted spiritual life: "When I was small, the first words I'd hear in the morning were those of my mother while she prayed.
 She prayed for each of us children by name, and asked God to guide us.".

 In 1957, his mother asked him to attend a Christian Youth Conference that was conducted by the Southeast Asia Bible Seminary (SEABS) (Madrasah Alkitab Asia Tenggara, now Seminari Alkitab Asia Tenggara, SAAT) in Malang in 1957.
 On 9 January, the last day of the conference, when Andrew Gih gave a revival sermon, Tong became a Christian.
 He began to share the Gospel, and taught children in Christian schools.
 In 1960, he enrolled in SEABS, and later graduated with a Bachelor of Theology in 1964.
 He then joined SEABS's faculty, and taught theology and philosophy classes from 1964 to 1988.